chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 The system maintains security through **KZG commitments**—cryptographic fingerprints that uniquely identify each blob's contents.
 Think of rollups renting billboard space on mainnet: they paste a huge poster (the blob) that stays up for roughly 18 days, then the city takes it down.
 The city keeps only a sealed, signed thumbnail that uniquely commits to the poster (the KZG commitment).
 Later, anyone can verify a specific square of that poster with a tiny receipt (a proof) without the city storing the full poster forever.

 This approach creates two separate fee markets: blob space operates with its own base fee mechanism (similar to regular gas pricing), while normal transaction fees continue unchanged.
-The **Pectra upgrade** expanded capacity from 6 to 9 blobs per block, further reducing costs for rollups while maintaining the temporary storage model.
+With Pectra, **EIP-7691** raised blob limits (target 3→6, max 6→9 per block), further reducing costs for rollups while maintaining the temporary storage model.

 This design represents the first step toward **"full danksharding"**—Ethereum's long-term vision for massive data availability scaling.
 The KZG commitment system allows light clients to verify data availability by checking small proofs rather than downloading entire blobs, creating a foundation for even more ambitious scaling in the future.